davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 Binary blobs pose a number of challenges in the SDLC.

+## Use Case Divergence

+If you build out multiple TSOs, you will certainly encounter state drift.
+This results in, for example, QA or product demos not reflecting the state that is actually delivered to customers.

 ## TSO as Agility Blocker

 TSOs can deliver only new orgs.
 There is no such thing as a modular TSO; you cannot layer a TSO on top of an existing org.
 That means that the effort cliff on _composability_ is a vertical line.